I don't know about you, but a couple of people reading this article might relate to this feeling:

 - Recent Award

 - New Hire

 - Special Event Attendance

 - Upcoming Tradeshows

 Earn the right to continue with your conversation when you are asking questions about their business or job by providing value to your prospect first.

 Remember, this isn't about you.
 This is about your prospect and bettering their life through your product or service.

-So you need to see things through their perspective, walk in their shoes, empathize with their pressures, pains and key drivers, in order to provide value and to help them.
+So you need to see things through their perspective, walk in their shoes, empathize with their pressures, pains, and key drivers, to provide value and to help them.

 In fact, 95% of buyers chose a solution provider that provided them with the content they needed to help navigate through each stage of the buying process.